A River Waits Reply

 —Emily Dickinson, My river runs to thee

 Artists in order of appearance

 - Pauline Boudry & Renate Lorenz

 - Pooja Gurung & Bibhusan Basnet

-The Republic by David Hartt has been selected by independent curator Daisy Desrosiers on behalf of MOCA Toronto.
-This work will be featured on the websites of all seven institutions from November 10–15.
+The Republic by David Hartt was selected by independent curator Daisy Desrosiers on behalf of MOCA Toronto.
+This work was featured on the websites of all seven institutions from November 10–15.
 Hartt was born in 1967 in Montreal, Canada, and lives and works in Philadelphia, USA.
-The work will be shown courtesy of the artist, David Nolan Gallery, Corbett vs. Dempsey and Galerie Thomas Schulte.
+The work was shown courtesy of the artist, David Nolan Gallery, Corbett vs. Dempsey and Galerie Thomas Schulte.